-This morning we spend a couple of hours cruising the Bosphorus before embarking on a guided sightseeing tour of the old city, taking in the stunning Iznik tiled Blue Mosque, Hippodrome area, Topkapi Palace, the 6th century Hagia Sofia (exterior only) and more.
-This afternoon time is given for you to explore the mammoth Grand Bazaar and exotic Egyptian Spice Market, the latter located opposite from the ferry terminal.
+Today we enjoy a guided tour of the old city, taking in the stunning Iznik tiled Blue Mosque, Hippodrome area, the 6th century Hagia Sofia, the ancient Underground Cistern, Topkapi Palace and more.
+This afternoon, we take a relaxing cruise on the Bosphorus Strait.
+You'll see waterside palaces framed by a modern city skyline dotted with expansive domed mosques and towering minarets of traditional Ottoman style.
+Afterwards time is given for you to explore the exotic Egyptian Spice Market, located opposite the cruise terminal.
 From here you can opt to stay and discover the old city by night or return with your guide to our hotel for a little R&R.

 Overnight: Kusadasi | Breakfast, Dinner

 Kusadasi - Pergamum - Ayvalik.
 This morning we drive north, stopping at the Roman ruins of Pergamum and its impressive hillside amphitheatre.
 We also visit the neighbouring Asclepion - a Roman precursor to modern-day hospitals before continuing onto to Ayvalik.

 Overnight: Ayvalik | Breakfast